 All parents/carers, irrespective of where they live, who wish to apply to any mainstream primary school(s) in the London Borough of Bromley, need to complete one form – the Bromley Common Application Form (CAF).
 Applications to schools outside Bromley must be on the relevant LEA’s own Common Application Form.
 Parents/carers will be required to provide proof that they and the child resided and were registered at the address used on the CAF.
 Temporary rental addresses or the address of a relative cannot be considered.
 In cases where parents live separately but have joint custody, the address used must be able to be verified as the child’s own residential address.

-• Up to three Bromley schools can be entered – in order of preference.
+• Up to six Bromley schools can be entered – in order of preference.
 The school you would like the most must be put as preference 1 at the top of the form.

 • Parents are encouraged to include the school that has historically covered their home address as one of their preferences.